Clan MacLachlan Association of North America

 Membership

-If you are interested in receiving more information on membership within the Clan MacLachlan Association of North America (CMANA), please complete the following form.
-When done, simply click on the submit button at the bottom.
-We will use the information you provide to send you a complete information packet.
+If you are interested in receiving more information on membership within the Clan MacLachlan Association of North America (CMANA), please email our president or any other officer.
+We will send you a complete information packet.
 This packet includes the official application form/genealogical pedigree chart.

 Annual Dues